 By default, Pinot limits the length of a String column to 512 bytes.
 If you want to overwrite this value, you can set the maxLength attribute in the schema as follows:

-Events are available to queries as soon as they are ingested.
-This is because events are instantly indexed in memory upon ingestion.
+Events are available to be read by queries as soon as they are ingested.
+This is because events are instantly indexed in-memory upon ingestion.

 The ingestion of events into the real-time table is not transactional, so replicas of the open segment are not immediately consistent.
 Pinot trades consistency for availability upon network partitioning (CAP theorem) to provide ultra-low ingestion latencies at high throughput.